sudheera96/NoteTracker/README.md

 - Press "Enter" to create your local clone.
 - Then open this folder using "Android Studio" and then run this app using emulator.

+## Supported Devices

+- It works on all android devices
+- Android 5.0(Lollipop) and above versions
+- Minimum SDK version is 21 and target SDK version 29